diman199888/quantitative-finance/crypto-arbitrage-model/README.md

 # The folder contains 2 files:

-- crypto_arb_utils.py(.crypto_arb_utils.py): package with all the functions related to data mining and data processing
+- crypto_arb_utils.py(./crypto_arb_utils.py): package with all the functions related to data mining and data processing

-- masterfile.ipynb(.masterfile.ipynb): Colab/notebook where ML methods are applied to the preprocessed data
+- masterfile.ipynb(./masterfile.ipynb): Colab/notebook where ML methods are applied to the preprocessed data

 # Technologies Used
 - Python: Polars, Pandas, Scikit-learn (incl. cuML), XGBoost, Tensorflow, Optuna, WebSocket APIs, etc.